r1cky33/SmmMap/README.md

 ## Usage

-Credits to @Oliver-1-1 for releasing SmmInfect which is used as a payload module here.
+Credits to the Autor of [SmmInfect](https://github.com/Oliver-1-1/SmmInfect) for releasing SmmInfect which is used as a payload module here.
 ```
 (I) [HELLO] SmmMap Initializing...
 (I) [INFO] Handler registered